gzoller/ScalaJack/doc/mongo.md

 ```

 ScalaJack will generate the appropriate key field(s) for Mongo using the DBKey annotation.
 Note also you can use ObjectID for a Mongo-compatible key.
 (ObjectID is a value class wrapping Mongo's BsonObjectId).

+### Documents

+ScalaJack's MongoDB module produces Document objects upon render -- specifically org.mongodb.scala.bson.collection.immutable.Document, which is the Scala driver's Document object, not the Java driver's.
+This Document is also expected for read operations.

+Please note that MongoDB's internal representation is in BSON, so while your "outer" object will read/render to a Document, any internal objects will become BsonDocuments!
+Use of Document on the outer layer is a conveninece to make use a little more friendly.